 All lantern data sheets and complete sets of certified results as defined in the Traffic Signal Lanterns Evaluation Checklist shall be provided.
-These tests are to be performed by an independent testing laboratory, registered by NATA.
-These test results shall demonstrate that the performance characteristics of the unit meet or exceed the standards defined in AS 2144 shall be completed by the NATA certified laboratory to record the test results for the LED lanterns offered.
+These tests are to be performed by an independent testing laboratory, accredited by NATA.

+These test results shall demonstrate that the performance characteristics of the unit meet or exceed the standards defined in AS 2144.

-Where measured electrical values are required in the test templates, provide oscillograms clearly showing the values of peak in-rush current, running current, and waveform during the first second after switch-on.
+Where measured electrical values are required in the test templates, oscillograms for the first second of operation after switching on shall be provided.
+Oscillograms shall clearly show the values of peak in-rush current, running current, and waveform.
 Hold Point 4